 This pipeline includes stages such as compiling the code, performing unit tests, running linters, executing integration and end-to-end test, etc. Once all required tests have passed, and the request is approved, another pipeline is triggered.
 This new CD pipeline is usually involved in creating and publishing the container images, rendering the YAML files required to deploy a component, and either publishing the results to another repository for a GitOps approach, or pushing the changes to a target Kubernetes cluster.

-The project considers an scenario where a repository (i.e., cd-example) has a set of associated GitHub Actions that are automatically triggered whenever a new merge is perfomed on the master branch of the repository.
-The action will trigger a script that is able to communicate with the NAPPTIVE Playground, obtain information about the deployed application, and proceed to either create or update the running application.
+The project considers an scenario where a repository (i.e., example-app-nodejs) has a set of associated GitHub Actions that are automatically triggered whenever a new merge is performed on the master branch of the repository.
+The different actions illustrate how to:

 Want to try it out?

-Follow the instructions on the CD demo project, fork it, and discover how CI/CD pipelines can easily leverage systems such as the NAPPTIVE Playground.
+Follow the instructions on the example NodeJS project, fork it, and discover how CI/CD pipelines can easily leverage systems such as the NAPPTIVE Playground.